Norfolk and Western 1218: Second retirement

 Link died on January 30, 2001, but plans for the museum were still carried on, and in June, Norfolk Southern agreed to donate No. 1218 to the City of Roanoke to honor Link's wishes.
 Preparations were subsequently made—including a cosmetic restoration by Norfolk Southern—to put the locomotive on display at the Virginia Museum of Transportation (VMT), formerly known as the Roanoke Transportation Museum.
 On June 11, 2003, during the 60th anniversary of No. 1218's 1943 construction date, the locomotive was pushed into place at the VMT's Robert B. Claytor and W. Graham Claytor Jr. Pavilion shed next to No. 611.

 In 2007, Nos.
 1218 and 611 were both temporarily put on display at the East End Shops to commemorate its 125th anniversary.
 On April 2, 2012, the City of Roanoke officially donated both to the VMT.
 No. 1218 continues to sit on display at the VMT, next to another former N&W steam locomotive, G-1 class No. 6, with No. 611 restored to operating condition.
-On July 2024, a mural featuring the Norfolk & Western (N&W) 1218 steam locomotive was painted by an artist, Jon Murrill at 108 Church Avenue SE in downtown Roanoke, Virginia.
-The mural depicts the N&W 1218 steam train and various Roanoke icons.
-On March 31, 2025, the VMT announced that No. 1218 has was designated as a Virginia Historic Landmark and was added to the National Register of Historic Places on May 19.
+In May 2015, the N&W's Big Three trio was reunited, as No. 1218—and No. 611 outside of its excursion schedules—were paired with preserved Y6a class No. 2156, which was on loan from the Missouri-based National Museum of Transportation from 2015 to 2020.
+In July 2024, a mural featuring No. 1218 was painted by artist Jon Murrill at 108 Church Avenue SE in downtown Roanoke.
+The mural depicts No. 1218 along with various other local icons.
+On March 31, 2025, the VMT announced that No. 1218 was designated as a Virginia Historic Landmark, and on May 19, it became listed on the National Register of Historic Places (NRHP).